TheHighOrder/everquest/dkp.md

 #### Winning Loot Auctions
 The character that placed a valid bid with the most DKP will win the item.
 If multiple bids we recieved the character will spend the second highest bid price + 1 DKP.

+#### Items No One Bids On
+At the discression of raid and guild leadership, when no one wins a DKP auction the item may be collected for the guild bank, or rolled out to those in attendance or even to other characters not in attendance.

 #### How to Bid
 Once your character has attended their first raid and completed their [DKP setup](#dkp-setup) they will be able to bid on loot using the [Open DKP Bidding Tool](https://thehighorder.opendkp.com/#/bid).
 Select your chacter you wish to bid with and you see see your avaialble DKP.
 Each item will have its own auction.